 Stagnant Water Stinks

-Angel Fork (aka Little Browns Creek) added much flavor to my childhood.
+As the creek dried up each summer the remaining pools of water offered a peculiar olfactory experience.
+Stagnant water stinks, my friend.
+Angel Fork Angel Fork (aka Little Browns Creek) added much flavor to my childhood.
 We called her “The Creek”, and invested many hours discovering her treasures.
-Turtles, crawdads, lizards, minnows and the occasional arrowhead were the major prizes.
-Miraculously none of the gang suffered snakebite or contracted typhoid in those waters, but bug bites, scratches and scrapes […]
+Turtles, crawdads, lizards, minnows and the occasional […]